Managing Persuasion Robustly: The Optimality of Quota Rules: Binary Actions

-\begin{proposition}[Second Order Stochastic Dominance] \,\\ The optimal quota under $\rho$ is weakly lower (higher) than the optimal quota under $\rho'$ if $\prior$ is a mean-preserving spread of $\prior'$ in $\states_1$ ($\states_0$). \end{proposition} Intuitively, \cref{prop:monotone_second_order} implies that the receiver should try to avoid an action when its relative advantage over other actions becomes more obscure.
-Note that this does not mean the receiver should avoid an action if it is riskier.
-To see this, note that $\theta$ is the payoff difference of the two actions.
-Now, suppose we fix the common prior and fix the payoff of action 1 while change the payoff of action 0 to make it riskier in $\Theta_1$ (in states where action 1 is better).
-This would lead to a mean-preserving spread of the induced $\rho$ in $\Theta_1$.
-Thus, \cref{prop:monotone_second_order} predicts the optimal quota for action 0 increases, although the reward of action 0 is riskier in the normal sense.
+\begin{proposition}[Second-Order Stochastic Dominance] \,\\ The optimal quota under $\rho$ is weakly lower (higher) than the optimal quota under $\rho'$ if $\prior$ is a mean-preserving spread of $\prior'$ in $\states_1$ ($\states_0$). \end{proposition} Intuitively, \cref{prop:monotone_second_order} implies that the receiver should try to avoid an action when its relative advantage over other actions becomes more obscure.
+Note that this does not mean that the receiver should avoid an action if it is riskier.
+To see this, note that $\state$ is the payoff difference between the two actions.
+Now, suppose that we fix the common prior and the payoff of action 1 while changing the payoff of action 0 to make it riskier in $\states_1$ (in states where action 1 is better).
+This would lead to a mean-preserving spread of the induced distribution in $\states_1$.
+Thus, \cref{prop:monotone_second_order} predicts that the optimal quota for action 0 increases, although the reward for action 0 is riskier in the normal sense.